Pocono Region – Long Weekend Guide

 3 pm-4:30 pm: Morristown National Historical Park

 Morristown has a few places to visit.
-The same 15-minute video plays at both the Washington Headquarters Museum and the Jockey Hollow Visitor Center.
+The same 15-minute video plays at the Washington Headquarters Museum and the Jockey Hollow Visitor Center.
 There are three exhibit galleries in Washington’s Headquarters Museum.

 Hiking is available at the Jockey Hollow portion of the site.
 You can also visit the John Wick home in the Jockey Hollow area.

-Tip: Ford Mansion tickets sell out quickly, plan to arrive early to get tickets.
+Tip: Ford Mansion tickets sell out quickly; plan to arrive early to get tickets.

 Day 3: Monday